Kiss of the Spider Woman (2025 film)

-Kiss of the Spider Woman is a 2025 American musical drama film written and directed by Bill Condon, based on the 1992 stage musical, itself based on Manuel Puig's 1976 novel (which had been previously adapted in 1985).
+Kiss of the Spider Woman (El beso de la mujer araña) is a 2025 American dystopian musical drama film written and directed by Bill Condon, based on the 1992 stage musical, itself based on Manuel Puig's 1976 novel (which had been previously adapted in 1985).
 It stars Diego Luna, Tonatiuh, and Jennifer Lopez.

 The film had its world premiere at the 2025 Sundance Film Festival on January 26, where it received generally positive reviews from critics.
 It was released theatrically in the United States on October 10, by Lionsgate Films, Roadside Attractions and LD Entertainment.
-It was a box-office bomb, grossing $2 million against a production budget of $30 million.
+It was a box-office bomb, grossing $1.8 million against a production budget of $30 million.

 Plot

-At the tail end of the Dirty War, Luis Molina, a gay window dresser convicted of public indecency, shares the same cell as Valentin Arregui Paz, a political dissident involved with a revolutionary group.
-Though initially irritated by Molina's flamboyance and chatterbox personality, Valentin agrees to let Molina tell him the plot of his favorite Hollywood silver screen musical, The Kiss of the Spider Woman.
+Note: The film alternates between scenes set in real life and the events of The Kiss of the Spider Woman, a film within the film, but this plot summary retells both storylines separately.

-The in-universe film stars Ingrid Luna as Aurora, a successful magazine publisher; Molina's retelling also casts himself as Kendall (Aurora's assistant and a closeted homosexual) and Valentin as Armando (a photographer and Aurora's love interest).
-Aurora and Kendall accompany Armando to shoot in his and Aurora's home village.
-Aurora and Armando fall in love, but also encounter Paulina (Armando's old flame) and Johnny Desiderio (an antagonistic gangster).
+In Argentina in May 1983 at the tail end of the Dirty War, Luis Molina, a trans woman who works as a window dresser and has been convicted of public indecency for same-sex acts, is moved to the same cell as Valentín Arregui, a political dissident involved with a revolutionary group.
+Though initially irritated by Molina's flamboyance and chatterbox personality, Valentín lets Molina tell him the plot of her favorite film, the Hollywood musical The Kiss of the Spider Woman, starring her idol Ingrid Luna.